-If not this, may be your role consists of supervising the content development on the marketing collaterals and online platforms like website, social media…
+If not this, maybe your role consists of supervising the content development on the marketing collaterals and online platforms like website, social media…

 Well well well, if your resume consists of silly errors pertaining to verbs, syntax, tenses, spellings, framing of sentences, et cetera then how under the sun could you think of getting shortlisted for a marketing profile which requires you to be meticulous?

-Though this rule sounds valid for all the profiles, we are specifically mentioning about this here because marketing is all about marketing your product.
-It is all about lot of writing and talking.
+Though this rule sounds valid for all the profiles, we are specifically mentioning this here because marketing is all about marketing your product.
+It is all about a lot of writing and talking.
 It is very much about communicating what you think is correct and what you think is apt.
-It is all about a great strategy and a great communication skills to convey that strategy.
+It is all about a great strategy and great communication skills to convey that strategy.

 So your mistakes in the resume would cost you a shortlisting because it might make the recruiter feel that your work and final drafts would have to be given too much quality checks!

-It is imperative that you have taken the degree in the field of marketing if you are entering this industry.
+It is imperative that you have taken a degree in the field of marketing if you are entering this industry.
 We are not here to guide you towards what course you should study.
 But rather what should be highlighted in the resume.

 So for example, if you have pursued an MBA course with dual specialization in finance and marketing then it becomes crystal clear that you do not have to really mention Finance in your resume.

-Yet again , if this is unavoidable then mention any skill/certification or a degree in Marketing
+Yet again, if this is unavoidable then mention any skill/certification or a degree in Marketing

 Also, it is generally said that recruiters are impressed with brand names mentioned on the resume pertaining to schools/ college you attended.
 But this is also absolutely true that a C grader from top school/college ranks lower than an A grader from an average school/college.
-So in this case, just flaunt what you have and better if you have both !
+So in this case, just flaunt what you have and better if you have both!